isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

     There is an inherent ambiguity when using clients that send multiple IA options in a single request and shared-networks whose subnets have different values for options and configuration parameters.
-The server sequentially processes IA options in the order they are occur in the client's query.
+The server sequentially processes IA options in the order that they occur in the client's query.
 If the leases requested in the IA options end up being fulfilled from different subnets then which parameters and options should apply?
 Currently, the code will use the values from the last subnet of